CADViewer/cadviewer-script-library/README.md

 ## This package does not contains

-4: The folder structure for script handlers for communication between CADViewer and the back-end AutoXchange 2022.
+5: The folder structure for script handlers for communication between CADViewer and the back-end AutoXchange 2022.
 Install these separately!

-With this download, the PHP handlers will work as-is, download the PHP handlers from: https://github.com/CADViewer/cadviewer-php-scripts , install under /cadviewer/php/.
+**NOTE:** With this download, the PHP handlers will work as-is, download the PHP handlers from: https://github.com/CADViewer/cadviewer-php-scripts , install under /cadviewer/php/.

+## How to Use

+Once the 5: script handler is installed, the HTML samples under /cadviewer/html/ can be run from a web-browser.
+Use http://localhost/cadviewer/html/CADViewer_fileloader_670.html as a starting point (assuming that your have installed under http://localhost).